3DCoded/Happy-Hare/Toolchange-Movement.md

 No matter how many parking moves are applied the toolhead will always be correctly restored prior to continuing the print (see `variable_restore_xy_pos` options discussed later)

 How you setup parking depends largely on the tip forming strategy.
-This logic is the only duplicative component between Happy Hare and the slicer and thus you need to decided on always allow the Happy Hare to do it (recommended) or split duties: Happy Hare out of print, slicer while printing.
+Tip forming logic is the only duplicative component between Happy Hare and the slicer and thus you need to decided between always allowing Happy Hare to do it (recommended) or split duties: Happy Hare out of print, slicer while printing.
 The `force_form_tip_standalone` is an important setting that switches between these options (together with correct slicer configuration).

 Here are some common setups with an explanation of the basic configuration for each as a starting point for both tip forming and tip cutting options...